Looking for some actually helpful Epcot tips and secrets? We took our time to create this guide and it’s full of some of our best stuff!

 When coming to Epcot, don’t make the mistake of seeing the World Showcase only at night or only during the day.
 There are so many things to do here and the entertainment and scenery varies from day to night.

-During the day, you’ll enjoy seeing live entertainment in each individual country, like the mariachi band in Mexico, the flag throwers in Italy or the chair climber in France.
+During the day, you’ll enjoy seeing live entertainment in each individual country, like the mariachi band in Mexico, acrobats in China or the British Revolution band in the United Kingdom.

 At sunset, the World Showcase glows with the last light of day – the golden hour for pictures.
 You’ll want to take one last walk around, possibly with drink in hand, to catch the beauty of each pavilion lit up at nighttime.